 - Preparing and submitting sponsor licence registration applications, including reviewing supporting documentation and existing HR procedures and systems to check whether they are likely to meet the Home Office requirements

-- Evaluating information regarding prospective new hires and intra-company transferees to check whether they are likely to meet the Points Based System criteria
+- Evaluating information regarding prospective new hires and intra-company transferees to check whether they are likely to meet the relevant criteria

-- Advising on the Resident Labour Market Test (advertising) requirements and selecting the most appropriate SOC Code
+- Advising on selecting the most appropriate SOC Code

 - Requesting and issuing Certificates of Sponsorship